Close Menu

 How to Flush Out Salt Faster

 Even though your body eventually rebalances sodium levels on its own, it isn’t immediate.
 Most people don’t realize that excess sodium can take 24 to 72 hours to fully clear out, depending on hydration, hormones, kidney function, how much salt was consumed, and even whether you ate the salty meal late at night.
-After a high-sodium meal, your body goes through multiple phases: first, you get thirsty as your body tries to dilute the sodium; next, your kidneys hold onto water, which increases bloating; then slowly, across hours or days, your body begins pushing out the excess fluid through urine and sweat.
+After a high-sodium meal, your body goes through multiple phases: first, you get thirsty as your body tries to dilute the sodium; next, your kidneys hold onto water, which increases bloating; then slowly, over hours or days, your body begins pushing out the excess fluid through urine and sweat.
 The more you support this natural process, the faster the bloating and puffiness disappear.

 If you do nothing at all, the average timeframe for your body to flush the salt is 48 hours.
 But if you actively help your body — by hydrating consistently, moving, and increasing potassium — you can shorten the bloating window to 24–36 hours.
 On the flip side, if you eat salty foods repeatedly across a couple of days, or if you’re dehydrated, bloated from hormones, stressed, or sleep-deprived, the process can easily stretch closer to the full 72 hours.